Welcome to Chianti, Wine Region of Tuscany

 This light, open landscape is perfectly bordered by soft slopes and the undulating profile of hills and mountains such as the delightful Chianti hills, reaching their greatest height with Monte San Michele (893 metres), and then extending down to the red hills of Siena and further on to the lunar landscape of the “crete”.

-Today Chianti covers about 70,000 hectares.
+Today, this part of Tuscany covers about 70,000 hectares.
 Two thirds of this is still covered in oak woods, as well as chestnuts trees and conifers, where boar, hares, deer and pheasants live; the soil of entire area drains over stone and rock and is therefore clean and dry, well suited to the cultivation of vines and olives.

 The Wine Harvest